 Asure accounted for its historical acquisitions in accordance with ASC 805, Business Combinations.
 We recorded the amount exceeding the fair value of net assets acquired at the date of acquisition as goodwill.
 We recorded intangible assets apart from goodwill if the assets had contractual or other legal rights or if the assets could be separated and sold, transferred, licensed, rented or exchanged.
-Asure's goodwill relates to the acquisitions of ADI and Legiant in 2011 and the acquisition of PeopleCube in 2012.
+Asure's goodwill relates to the acquisitions of ADI and Legiant in 2011, the acquisition of PeopleCube in 2012 and the acquisitions of FotoPunch and Roomtag in 2014.